‘“What is your own favourite piece of art?”

 It was then I opened up to a statement forming in my head that was, believe in God or not, faith is inherently plumbed into our nature.
 And maybe, just maybe, something happens to turn that tap within just a little.
 And for a while you feel more than just yourself.
 And I thought wow!
 I need to do something with this.
 And by the end of the service, Faith on tap was all but built.

 I dashed home after the reception.
-Hauled from under the stairs a box of copper piping from a plumbing job done years ago.
-Searched plumbing on YouTube.
-And over the next few days sourced and built father, son and the Holy Spirit as a test altarpiece for Faith on tap.
+Hauled from under the stairs a box of copper piping left over from a plumbing job done years ago.
+Searched YouTube for plumbing skills.
+And over the next few days sourced and built the piece called father, son and the Holy Spirit as a test altarpiece for Faith on tap.

 (Altarpiece) Father, son and the Holy Spirit.
 Test piece for Faith on tap.

-And over the next week I made Faith on tap as it came to me on the day.
+And over the next week or so I made the wall piece Faith on tap as it came to me on the day.

 To the right is the Altarpiece Father, son and the Holy Spirit/test piece.

-From the very outset, I'd hoped to first show both pieces in a church or chapel.
-So you can imagine how elated I was when Manchester cathedral expressed an interest in my proposal in 2016.
-The only issue was neither piece could be secure enough to be free standing.
+From the very outset I'd hoped to first show both pieces in a church or chapel, so you can imagine how elated I was when Manchester cathedral expressed an interest in my proposal in 2016.
+The only issue then was neither piece could be secure enough to be free standing.

 And this whole surrounding wooden structure below was born from elements of that tour.
 One in particular I'd like to share with you before I finish.

-During a tour of Manchester cathedral with Petra, I remarked I felt a little disrespectful having to bring the altarpiece Father the son and the Holy Spirit in my backpack upside down but it wouldn't go in any other way.
+During a tour of Manchester cathedral with Petra, I remarked I felt a little disrespectful having to bring the altarpiece Father the son and the Holy Spirit in my backpack upside down, but it wouldn't go in any other way.
 Petra kindly assured me that’s fine.
-It’s the cross of Saint Peter.
+Upside down it's the cross of Saint Peter.
 He didn't think himself worthy of being crucified the same way up as Jesus.
 And wanted to be crucified upside down.
-And there sprung another limb to this piece.
+And here sprung another limb to this piece.

 The cross of saint peter is represented here by way of two separate struts. vertical to the left and horizontal to the right front base of the structure.
 And only form the upside down cross of saint peter if you look through one side to the other.